 Verona: [Do you promise] that her fights will be your fights?
 Burt: I do.

-Back to the Future Part II: Marty gets chased out of the "dark 1985" version of his house by a baseball bat-wielding Papa Wolf, who is enraged to find Marty in what, in the altered timeline, is the bedroom of the Papa Wolf's young daughters.
+Back to the Future Part II: Marty is forced to escape unharmed from the 1985-A version of his house when a baseball bat-wielding Papa Wolf is outraged to find Marty in what appears to be the bedroom of the father's young daughters.
 Based on what he's screaming, it's not the first time people had broken into his home.

 Big Daddy: Charlie Chaplin's Spiritual Successor, Sonny Koufax, is no slouch himself.
 He at first takes a boy as his own son to raise out of undisguised selfishness, but thanks to Becoming the Mask, ends up declaring: "I would die for this kid, just so he wouldn't have to feel a moment of sadness."

 Big Jake: John Wayne spends the majority of this film tracking down and in the end blasting seven hells out of a bunch of bandits who kidnapped his grandson.
 Grandpa Wolf, indeed.
 Note that, prior to the kidnapping, Jacob had never even seen his grandson.

 The Black Cat: This Universal 1934 movie gives us Dr. Vitus Werdegast (Bela Lugosi), who takes revenge on Poelzig for killing his daughter (among other things, but that was what sent him over the edge). by skinning the man alive on his own embalming rack.
 And what's worse is that only a few moments earlier, he had been given hope that his daughter was actually alive after thinking that she had been dead since he's been sent to the prison camp.